percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

   * Payload is the original encrypted payload.

 * Apply the inner cryptographic transform to this synthetic SRTP packet.
+Note if the RTP Sequence Number was changed by the MDD, the syntetic packet has the original Sequence Number.
 If the integrity check does not pass, discard the packet.
 If decrypting RTP header extensions end-to-end, then [@!RFC6904] MUST be used when decrypting the RTP packet using the inner cryptographic context.